-The Commedia Workshop is an intensive acting class that engages the physical life of each actor in the pursuit of expanding range of expression.
-The class will explore the influence of Commedia in Shakespeare and television.
-Mask work will lead to Shakespeare’s heightened comic characters then on to the stock characters of TV and film.
+The Commedia Program is an intensive acting workshop that engages the physical life of each actor in the pursuit of expanding range of expression.
+The class will explore the influence of Commedia in Shakespeare and Molière.

 Through practicing the art of Commedia dell’Arte, learn why Italy has long considered the actor to be at the center of dramatic creation.
 You will become a part of this Italian tradition stretching from the Middle Ages to the present-day work of Dario Fo and Roberto Benigni.

 Experience mask work to heighten spontaneity, physical presence, and a sense of play.

 Develop the ability to explore play in Shakespeare and modern texts.

 Delve into popular theater and biting satire through the understanding stock characters from around the globe.